 This quaint mountain town has an admittedly violent past.

-The Gold Rush in 1828 brought a crowd of settlers hoping to get rich, and to do so, they had to drive the Native Americans off their homeland.
+The Gold Rush in 1828 brought a crowd of settlers hoping to get rich quick, and to do so, they had to drive the Native Americans off their homeland.
 As the town of Dahlonega grew, so did the rough areas full of saloons and brothels.
 And then you have the Civil War to account for, though this mountainous backcountry was spared any actual fighting.

 Dahlonega certainly has the troubled history that lends itself to hauntings.
+This small town has plenty of haunted spots, including the old courthouse, restaurants around the square, and old inns.

-The Most Haunted Spots in Dahlonega
+Most Haunted Places in Dahlonega

 1. Jones-Leibel House